marksunner/storytelling-psychology/00-storytelling-framework.md

 *A practical formula for product and service companies who want their message to actually land.*

-> **This framework synthesizes ideas from Joseph Campbell's monomyth, Randy Olson's ABT narrative structure, and research on narrative transportation by Green & Brock.** I've pressure-tested and refined it over years of building product presentations — the structure is borrowed, the specific application is mine.
+> **This framework synthesizes ideas from Joseph Campbell's monomyth, Randy Olson's ABT narrative structure, and research on narrative transportation by Green & Brock.** I've pressure-tested and refined it over years of building product presentations — the structure is borrowed, this specific application is mine.

 ---